nickfrosty/website/content/blog/boomerang-week-1-complete.md

 ## It's a wrap

-That basically sums up the first week of this [2 week SaaS challenge](https://frostbutter.com/blog/time-off-work-means-more-time-to-work).
+That basically sums up the first week of this [2 week SaaS challenge](https://nick.af/blog/time-off-work-means-more-time-to-work).

 If you stop reading here, then that's cool.

 Further down, I dive into more details about the progress and my thoughts.

-If you want to share your thoughts on my thoughts (how meta?) then DM on twitter ([@nickfrosty](https://twitter.com/nickfrosty)) or email me (nick at frostbutter.com).
+If you want to share your thoughts on my thoughts (how meta?) then DM on twitter ([@nickfrosty](https://twitter.com/nickfrosty)) or email me (nick at nick.af).
 Thanks!

 ---